 Design Concepts 101

-Design For Place uses you an useful presentation of how the principles can be utilized during the style procedure.
+Design For Place uses you an useful presentation of how the principles can be utilised during the style procedure.
 You are encouraged to become familiar with each principle before embarking on developing a home so you can select the right choice for your needs.

 What are the essential concepts informing Style For Place?